JojiiOfficial/Wipe-rm/README.md

 # Wipe-rm
-Delete your files completely from your harddisk by overwriting it with zeros
+Remove your files completely from your harddisk by overwriting it with zeros before deleting it.